yehiahd/FastSave-Android/README.md

 ```

-You have to initialize the FastSave library inside your application class :
+<b>You have to initialize the FastSave library inside your application class :</b>

 ```java
 public class MyApplication extends Application {